PLEASE LABEL ALL CLOTHES, SHOES, SUNGLASSES, HATS, PFD’S… EVERYTHING!

 ADDITIONAL INFORMATION AND THINGS WE’D LIKE YOU TO KNOW

 Students should be dropped off at the PJYC Junior Sailing Building at 8:45 for morning sessions and 12:45 for afternoon sessions.
 No early drop offs or late pick-ups are permitted.
 Children dropped off prior to 8:45 and 12:45 are not under supervision and are not the responsibility of the PJYC.
 Additionally, class ends promptly at noon for the morning session and 4 pm for the afternoon session.
-If you cannot be at the JSP Building to pick up your child, please make other arrangements.
+If you cannot be at the Sailing Building to pick up your child, please make other arrangements.
 Arriving to class on time is important.
 If a sailor arrives late, he or she will miss important information related to safety and the day’s activities.
 If the fleet is already on the water, the sailor may not be able to participate in class that day.
 All full day sailors must remain on site with our Instructors during the lunch break between Noon and 1pm.

 SIGNING IN/SIGNING OUT